Albert0i/mysql-vs-redis/README-Part2.md

 ![alt redis update](img/test-redis-update.JPG)

+See!
 Three times faster than raw SQL, read and update at the same level.

 #### III.
 Read and Delete